Sticky Mango Chicken

 Sear the chicken

-Heat the oil in a large skillet over medium-high until shimmering, not smoking.
+Heat the oil in a large skillet over medium-high heat until it shimmers but does not smoke.

 -